tbidne/safe-rm/README.md

 **Usage:**

 ```
-Usage: sr d [-t|--trash PATH] PATHS...
+Usage: sr d PATHS...
   Moves the path(s) to the trash.

 Available options:
-  -t,--trash PATH          Path to the trash directory.
-If none is given we
-                           default to XDG/.trash e.g. ~/.trash.
   -h,--help                Show this help text
 ```

 **Examples**

 ```
-# moves paths "foo bar baz" to the default trash
+# moves paths "foo", "bar", and "baz" to the trash
 $ sr d foo bar baz
 ```